Catfriend1/syncthing-lite/privacy-policy.md

 ## Security Of Data
 The security of your information is imperative, however, recall that no strategy for transmission over the internet, or technique for electronic capacity is 100% secure.
 Therefore the developer doesn't ensure its supreme security.
-Syncthing-Lite is mainly an implementation of Syncthing's block exchange protocol [BEP](https://docs.syncthing.net/specs/bep-v1.html) which is used by Syncthing devices to exchange files using encrypted connections.
+Syncthing-Lite is mainly an implementation of the block exchange protocol [BEP](https://docs.syncthing.net/specs/bep-v1.html) which is used by Syncthing devices to exchange files using encrypted connections.
 At the time of writing, it's TLSv1.3 handshake and encryption.
 If you believe you've found a Syncthing-related security vulnerability, please contact the Syncthing team at [https://syncthing.net/security.html](https://syncthing.net/security.html).

 ## Age Restrictions